 Additionally, also benefits and efforts for farmers providing FAW go beyond financial cost-benefit-analyses (Wildraut et al. 2018).
 Non-use values represent any other economic value farmers derive from FAW.
 These types of values may explain why farmers take actions to provide FAW beyond the requirements imposed by legislation, productivity and profitability considerations (e.g. Schreiner et al. 2017).
 Legal or financial incentivization thereby risks a crowding-out effect undermining farmers' intrinsic motivation for provision of FAW.
+This would be the case where farmers receive positive emotional feedbacks from their animals when they provide them with FAW enhancing technology, management or close human-animal-contacts.
+If these measures get incentivized externally they might become commodified and undermine intrinsic motivation for their provision.
 Lagerkvist et al. (2011) further developed the notion of non-use values in FAW by defining it as consisting of five theoretically distinct types: Pure non-use values, existence values, bequest values, option values and paternalistic altruism (cf. Hansson et al. 2018).
 Specifically, warm glow effects or impure altruism based on emotion-driven farmer-animal-relations further emphasize these non-monetary benefits and costs.
-Impure altruism refers to the possibility of animals to 'pay-back' to farmers higher FAW standards not only in terms of higher productivity but also in closer human-animal-relationships, i.e. farm animals would reward farmers emotionally for higher FAW measures.
-This would lead farmers to provide more FAW than what is rewarded monetarily in a market or other institutional setting.
+Impure altruism refers to the possibility of animals to 'pay-back' to farmers higher FAW standards not only in terms of higher productivity with output that can be sold.
+Farmer benefits could also be constituted also in closer human-animal-relationships, i.e. farm animals would reward farmers emotionally for higher FAW measures.
+This would lead farmers to provide more FAW than what is rewarded monetarily in a market or is required by other institutional settings.

-FAW between anthropocentrism speciesism
+7 FAW between anthropocentrism speciesism

 So far, our discussion has taken an anthropocentric perspective neglecting animals' own perspectives and preferences (Johansson-Stenman 2006).
-FAW is an instrument to provide welfare to humans thus being a strictly utility oriented.
+In an anthropocentric perspective FAW is an instrument to provide psychological (solving cognitive dissonance) and ethical (compliance with moral obligations) welfare to humans.
+This necessarily has to be the case as animal science is only at the beginning to understand FAW from animals own perspective e.g. understanding positive emotional states of animals (e.g. Proctor et al. 2015; Zebunke et al. 2011).
+Thus, considerations of FAW is strictly human utility oriented (Sullivan 2012).
 In this utilitarianism view (cf. Cowen 2006) only information about human utility measured within real or hypothetical monetary or non-monetary markets or institutions is employed.
 FAW is accounted indirectly through human WTP for FAW in the absence of WTP studies for animals themselves.
 One shortcoming of this perspective is that it assumes humans to be able to assess FAW in their own view.
-Several studies highlight the difficulty to define FAW properly (e.g. Grethe 2017).
+Several studies highlight the difficulty to define FAW properly (e.g. Grethe 2017) and that there is neither a consensus in animal sciences nor among animal sciences and society (Carenzi et al. 2009; Puppe et al. 2012; Hemsworth et al. 2015).

 In naturalistic based animal behaviour studies animals are treated paternalistically with apodictic claims (e.g. D'Silva 2006).
 Implicitly they assume FAW to be a meritorious good whereby some people claim to have a better understanding of what seems to be the right level of FAW (Dawkins 1998).
 Thereby, animals are not allowed to be included in societies' and markets' trading and negotiation relations directly.
 Within such an approach, improving FAW is assumed to be detached from any resource competition.
-However, providing FAW requires resources directly or indirectly through less productive physical production and less efficient use of natural resources.
+However, providing FAW may require resources directly or indirectly through less productive physical production and less efficient use of natural resources.
 Therefore, animals' preferences under consideration of trade-offs and substitutional effects with other scarce resources should be known to include animals more directly in the market and trading relations about FAW.